gshugh/CSC517_HW2_Rails/README.md

         [] Click "Create Tour"

     How to view a list of all tours

+        Before testing this task:

+            You will not be able to view a list of all tours, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show All Tours"

     How to view a list of tours that you created

+        Before testing this task:

+            You will not be able to view a list of tours that you created, if you have not created any tours.
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show My Tours"

     How to search tours using filters

+        Before testing this task:

+            You will not be able to search tours using filters, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+        How to perform this task:

         [] Click "Show All Tours"
         [] Enter filter criteria under "Filter Results" [] Click "Search"

     How to view all details for a particular tour

+        Before testing this task:

+            You will not be able to view all details for a particular tour, if there are no tours in the system.
+            If this is the case, please first see "How to create a tour".

+            You will not be able to see guests (customers who have booked the tour), if no customers have booked the tour.
+            If this is the case, please first see "How to book / waitlist a tour".

+            You will not be able to see photos, if there are no photos for the tour.
+            If this is the case, please first see "How to add photos to tours".

+            You will not be able to see reviews, if there are no reviews for the tour.
+            If this is the case, please first see "How to create a review", as well as "How to create a review (practical testing tips)".

+        How to perform this task:

         [] Click "Show All Tours"
         [] Click "Show" next to the tour of interest
             Note: Included in this view: